DAY SEVEN

 The drive itself was so pretty, passing olive tree groves as far as you could see.
 Apparently Puglia produces about 40% of all of Italy’s olive oil, with an estimated 60 million olive trees (!), including some extraordinarily ancient ones more than 2000 years old.

 Tragically, about a third of these trees are dying thanks to a plant from Costa Rica that was introduced to the region about 15 years ago.
 It carried a bug that transmits a deadly bacteria, and now 15 years later they’ve decimated the crops.
 Puglia is taking frantic measures to control the spread, but the risk to olive trees here as well as throughout Italy, Spain, and Greece is not looking good.
 The effects of this have been horrible for families who have made their living for generations selling olives and olive oil to the whole world, and the losses are in the billions and growing, particularly tragic in this already economically challenged part of Italy.
-I have to have hope that something can be discovered or concocted that can stop this terrible bacteria.
+I have to have hope that something can be discovered or developed that can stop this terrible bacteria.

 Our first stop was the charming town of Alberobello, arguably one of the top destinations in Puglia and for good reason: it looks like a fairy tale village because of the trulli – round buildings topped with conical roofs made of limestone tiles.
-When I had peeked at some pictures of where we were going I assumed that these adorable buildings were just in Alberobello, but it turns out that they’re all over the place in Puglia.
+When I had peeked at some pictures of where we were going I assumed that these buildings were just in Alberobello, but it turns out that they’re all over the place in Puglia.
 Just not in the volume we were about to see.

-We got off the bus and walked as group into town, admiring the quaintness.
+We got off the bus and walked as a group into town, admiring the quaintness.
 We found our way to the top of a building for a great view, then split off as a lot of the group just wanted to sit with a glass of wine and enjoy the nice day.
 I was more excited to walk around and see the town, as were Carina and Kristen, so the three of us walked around with Michele as he gave us a little tour.

 This tree had a plaque next to it that says: